obahareth/knowledge/README.md

 I also love writing code that solves various problems I have and I share it all [on GitHub](https://github.com/obahareth).

+I share a number of pages, boards, and lists on my (public Notion page)[https://www.notion.so/obahareth/Public-04ad2eb582a448b1ae834249d5ada9b9].

 ### Make your own wiki

 You can view other similar to this, continuously updated wikis, [here](https://github.com/RichardLitt/meta-knowledge#readme).